The Statesman Online went live May 2022 reverting back to the original name of the printed paper when Churchill first opened in 1966.

 In case questions arise over specific copy as defined within this policy, the advice of a communications attorney from the Student Press Law Center is recommended.

-The Pride Online staff raises and pays all printing and production costs through advertising sales, subscriptions and other fundraisers.
+The Statesman Online staff raises and pays all printing and production costs through advertising sales, subscriptions and other fundraisers.